beccauwu/snake/README.md

 [![Product Name Screen Shot][product-screenshot]](https://beccauwu.github.io/snake)

 This site is a web game for the classic Snake-game popular from Nokia phones.
 The site is divided into 2 pages - the index page and the actual game page.
+I chose to go with this particular game since as a Finnish person myself I naturally grew up surrounded with Nokia phones (and rubber boots).
+Snake in particular, though simple, is definitely one of my favourite games to kill time with.
+I wanted to have the chance to share the nostalgia with others.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Styling -->
 <h2 id="styling">2.
 Site Styling</h2>

 Here I will go through all the different design choices and talk about what implications they are designed to have on user experience.
 As a general note here in the beginning, it would be important to stress that usability has been the top priority in creating the site and thorough testing has been done to see potential flaws and fix them.

 <h3 id="colours-and-fonts"> 2.1.
 Colours and Fonts</h3>